How to make money babysitting

 Staying overnight with the kids for a whole weekend is a great way to make big bucks.

 If mum and dad want to go away overnight and they trust you to stay with them through the night – jump at the chance!

-Whilst you obviously won't be able to charge an hourly rate in this case, you can agree a fixed sum beforehand that will be worth your while.
+You obviously won't be able to charge an hourly rate in this case, so agree a fixed sum beforehand that will be worth your while.

 Do breaks and bank holidays

 Similarly, making yourself available over holidays will not only be a life-saver for them, but you can charge more on these days too.

 For New Year's Eve, charge double your hourly rate, and on bank holidays time and a half is normally acceptable.